- A Platform for Peak Performance

 Eastern Ontario Conservation Authorities secured Municipal Asset Management Program (MAMP) funding from the Federation of Canadian Municipalities (FCM) to enhance asset management capabilities to address the challenges of aging infrastructure in a changing climate.
 Municipal drinking water intakes, wastewater outfalls and storm water management systems depend on water bodies managed by CAs.
 Modeling carried out in Eastern Ontario indicates that low flows will drop by as much as 50% under future climate conditions.
 As temperature and precipitation trends change, the physical condition and operation of CA control structures and municipal storage and conveyance systems will become critical to the delivery of municipal services and the operation of recreational and hydro facilities.
 This presentation will outline the MAMP program developed for the Conservation Authorities, the connection between CA and municipal assets, the implications of climate change on both, and the need to implement Low Impact Developments (LIDs) as a mitigating strategy to high and low water conditions.
 The presentation will include climate change modeling results carried out in the Mississippi River watershed, discuss how municipalities and CAs can collaborate on asset management to mitigate these impacts, and highlight LIDs that should be implemented to protect municipal assets and service delivery.

-Joe Hendriks, Port of Johnstown Management Committee, Bioindustrial Innovation Canada
+Joe Hendriks, P.Eng., Port of Johnstown Management Committee, Bioindustrial Innovation Canada

 This session will bring some of Ontario’s top thinkers and activists together to address the potential and value of sustainable economic development in Eastern Ontario.
 The session will examine the context of the Eastern Ontario Bioeconomy within Canada and World markets.
 We will demonstrate why such economic activity, that is based on the production of next-generation products and energy from biomass is ideally suited for Eastern Ontario with our successful farm and forest enterprise, a deep-sea port and existing clusters of successful and growing bio-processing industries.
 Adherence to the principles of sustainability as illustrated by the Principles of the Naturalized Knowledge System as well as a deep concern about the advancing impact of climate change.
 We will demonstrate the synergies between making strategic investment in clean technology and protecting the environment, creating jobs, involving our talented young people, academia, business and energy, government at all three levels and strong communities.
 With well integrated supply chains, technology leadership and a large sustainable biomass supply, rural Eastern Ontario is right ready to kick-up and expand our many competitive advantages and build on our strengths.
 We will demonstrate the strong synergies that already exist and where new partnerships and integration are either underway or at the pilot or demonstration stage.